cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.1038/s41597-021-00872-4 - EORNA, a barley gene and transcript abundance database
 - https://doi.org/10.48130/FruRes-2021-0007 - Seeing the wood for the trees: hyperspectral imaging for high throughput QTL detection in raspberry, a perennial crop species
 - https://doi.org/10.3390/v13102035 - A Bipartite Geminivirus with a Highly Divergent Genomic Organization Identified in Olive Trees May Represent a Novel Evolutionary Direction in the Family Geminiviridae
+- https://doi.org/10.1007/s00122-021-03781-7 - Identification of eight QTL controlling multiple yield components in a German multi-parental wheat population, including Rht24, WAPO-A1, WAPO-B1 and genetic loci on chromosomes 5A and 6A
 - https://doi.org/10.1371/journal.pone.0249735 - Mix and match: Patchwork domain evolution of the land plant-specific Ca2+-permeable mechanosensitive channel MCA
 - https://doi.org/10.1002/ajb2.1698 - A comprehensive phylogenomic study of the monocot order Commelinales, with a new classification of Commelinaceae
 - https://doi.org/10.1016/j.ympev.2021.107068 - Phylogenomics of Gesneriaceae using targeted capture of nuclear genes